usertech/eslint-config/packages/typescript/README.md

 1. Manually resolve errors that cannot be automatically fixed.
 Run `yarn lint --quiet` to report errors only and then fix errors or [disable rules with inline comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).

 1. You may also suppress some rules in `.eslintconfig.js`, but think twice before you doso.
 If you thing some rule does not makes sense, eg. decreases code clean and readability, please, open discussion in Github issue tracker.

- In case you are using non standard module resolution scheme, eg. absolute path `components/` resolved to `src/components`, you must install and [setup resolvers for eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import#resolvers), there is [resolver for webpack](https://www.npmjs.com/package/eslint-import-resolver-webpack).
-If you are using babel aliases, consider change them to Webpack aliases.
-Otherwise, you will need to disable eslint-plugin-import since it wont work for you.
+1. In case you are using non standard module resolution scheme, eg. absolute path `components/` resolved to `src/components`, you must install and [setup resolvers for eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import#resolvers), there is [resolver for webpack](https://www.npmjs.com/package/eslint-import-resolver-webpack) for Webpack aliases or [resolver for babel](https://github.com/tleunen/eslint-import-resolver-babel-module) for babel aliases.
+In case your resolution schema is more complicated and not supported by resolvers, you will need to disable eslint-plugin-import since it wont work for you.

 1. If you encounter some difficulties, dont hesitate to open ticket on Github issue tracker.